malb/oxford-lattice-school-lessons/README.md

 4. (opt) Improve the previous by introducing a pruned enumeration on the whole lattice after BKZ reduction
 5. (opt) Improve the following using more clever strategies
 6. (opt) Get your name up there [https://www.latticechallenge.org/lwe_challenge/challenge.php]

+### Lecture 4 (Léo, 60 minutes, Fri)

+- Stickelberger Class relation and application to Ideal-SVP

+prerequisite : CGS-BS-CDPR attack (Need to check with *Dan*).

 ## Other ##